Decent-Cypher/Gesture_Detection/README.md

 `python app.py`

 This will start the hand gesture recognition app, allowing you to interact with it using your camera.
 The list of the recognizable gestures can be found in the model folder.

+If you want to add more data to the training set, add an argument to the command like this:
+`python app.py --add <label>` where label is a non negative integer.
+When the program is running, press l on the keyboard to save the landmarks as a new instance in the dataset.